Health benefits of kale

 One of the great benefits of kale is that, eaten daily it means that the loo becomes an easy two-minute affair.

-Even more important though, is that these diseases only tend to occur when we get older, so we ostriches tend to dismiss thoughts about what we should eat, like these foods or not; constipation is the cause of a great many diseases like diverticulitis, polyps and colorectal neoplasms.
+Even more important though, is that these diseases only tend to occur when we get older, so we ostriches tend to dismiss thoughts about what we should eat, like these foods or not; constipation is the cause of a great many conditions like diverticulitis, polyps and colorectal neoplasms.

 The fibre in kale gives us a great measure of protection against these miseries just by virtue of its muco-polysaccharides.